shawnmckinney/LdapEntityManager/PROPOSAL.md

 ## Overview

-API uses YAML files to map between logical and physical data formats.
+CRUD APIs use Java objects and YAML to map between logical and physical data formats.

 ## Rationale